-Sketching the First Feature

-Create the first feature by extruding a sketch into a boss.
-The first feature is always a boss, and it is the first solid feature created in any part.
+Sketching the First Create the first feature by extruding a sketch into a boss.
+The first Feature feature is always a boss, and it is the first solid feature created in any part.
 Begin with the sketch geometry, a rectangle.

-Introducing: Corner Rectangle

 Corner Rectangle is used to create a rectangle in a sketch.
-The rectangle is comprised of four lines (two horizontal and two vertical) connected at the corners.
+The Introducina: Corner Rectangle rectangle is comprised of four lines (two horizontal and two vertical) connected at the corners.
 It is sketched by indicating the locations of two diagonal corners.
-There are several other rectangle/parallelogram tools available:

-- Center Rectangle □ Uses a center point and corner to create a rectangle with horizontal and vertical lines. - 3 Point Center Rectangle 🕹 Creates a rectangle based on a center point, midpoint of edge and corner.
-Lines are perpendicular at corners. - 3 Point Corner Rectangle Uses three corners to define a rectangle.
-Lines are perpendicular at corners.
+There are several other rectangle/parallelogram tools available: Center Rectangle - Uses a center point and corner to create a rectangle with horizontal and vertical lines.
+3 Point Center Rectangle 🕸 - Creates a rectangle based on a center point, midpoint of edge and corner.
+Lines are perpendicular at corners. ■ 3 Point Corner Rectangle • - Uses three corners to define a rectangle.
+Lines are perpendicular at corners. ■ Parallelogram I - Uses three corners to define a parallelogram (corners are not perpendicular).
+Where to Find It ■ CommandManager: Sketch > Corner Rectangle Menu: Tools, Sketch Entities, Corner Rectangle Shortcut Menu: Right-click in the graphics area and click Sketch Entities, Corner Rectangle

-- CommandManager: Sketch > Corner Rectangle □ - Menu: Tools, Sketch Entities, Corner Rectangle - Shortcut Menu: Right-click in the graphics area and click Sketch Entities, Corner Rectangle □ - 3 Sketch a rectangle.
-Click Corner Rectangle and begin the rectangle at the origin.
+Sketch a rectangle.
+Click Corner Rectangle I and begin the rectangle at the origin.